dbav/HSC-rankings/README.md

 - [ ] Add player statistics plots (radar charts would be nice with each axis representing one discipline)
 # Documentation
 ## Forbidden matches
-Players/Pairs whose PBR ratings differ by more than 12 points, are not allowed to compete in ranked matches (of course, exceptions can be made).
-The PBR rating system is no longer applicable in a meaningful manner when the competing players PBR rating differences are to large.
+Players/Pairs whose BAX (PBR) ratings differ by more than 30 (12) points, are not allowed to compete in ranked matches (of course, exceptions can be made).
+The rating systems are no longer applicable in a meaningful manner when the competing players rating differences are to large.
 ## Point Based Rating
 The Point Based Rating (PBR) is based on score differences of players `A` and `B` of a match `i`.
 It is based on the the average of the score (`S_i`) differences of the played games of a match.
 The average score difference,